The certification process can take anywhere from 30 to 90 days and requires action from Wake Tech, the VA and most importantly, you.

 - Once we receive your advanced payment check, we will call you at your phone number of record.

-- Once notified, you are expected to come in person to the Wake Tech Northern Wake Campus Building C Room NC-217 to pick up your check.
+- Once notified, you are expected to come in person to Scott Northern Wake Campus, Building C, Room NC-217, to pick up your check.

 - You will be required to sign for your check